 There are hundreds of daily opportunities for our smartphones to shine.

-The behavior our smartphones is depicting is criticized often, but we shouldn’t forget that we rarely leave the device alone.
+The behavior our smartphones are depicting is criticized often, but we shouldn’t forget that we rarely leave the device alone.

 Let’s now change the way we see our devices, let’s compare our most popular device with a human being.